 - Place the rinsed petals in a large pot and add enough distilled water to cover them.

-- Put the pot on medium heat and bring the water to a boil.
+- Bring to a boil over medium heat.
 Once boiling, reduce the heat and let it simmer, covered, for 30 minutes.

-- After 30 minutes, remove the pot from heat and strain the mixture to separate the petals from the water.
+- Remove from heat and strain the mixture to separate the petals from the water.
 Discard the petals.

-- Let the rose water cool to room temperature.
-Then, pour it into an airtight bottle or jar and store it in a cool, dark place.
+- Let it cool to room temperature, then pour it into an airtight bottle or jar and store it in a cool, dark place.

-- Wait 2 weeks before using your homemade rose water in beauty and wellness routines, cooking, or other applications.
-The rose water will improve in fragrance and flavor as it sits.
+- Wait 2 weeks before using it.
+The fragrance and flavor improve as it sits.